List of high commissioners of the United Kingdom to Vanuatu

-The High Commissioner of the United Kingdom to Vanuatu is the United Kingdom's diplomatic representative to the Republic of Vanuatu.
+The high commissioner of the United Kingdom to Vanuatu is the United Kingdom's diplomatic representative to the Republic of Vanuatu.

-As Vanuatu and the United Kingdom are fellow members of the Commonwealth of Nations, diplomatic relations between them are at government level rather than between Heads of State.
-Thus, the countries exchange High Commissioners rather than ambassadors.
+As Vanuatu and the United Kingdom are fellow members of the Commonwealth of Nations, diplomatic relations between them are at government level rather than between heads of state.
+Thus, the countries exchange high commissioners rather than ambassadors.

 History

-In 2005 the British Government closed its High Commission in Port Vila.
-During this time British interests in Vanuatu were represented by the British High Commissioner to Solomon Islands who was also accredited as High Commissioner to Vanuatu.
-The British High Commission in Port Vila is to reopened in summer 2019 with a resident High Commissioner.
+In 2005 the British Government closed its high commission in Port Vila.
+During this time British interests in Vanuatu were represented by the British high commissioner to Solomon Islands who was also accredited as high commissioner to Vanuatu.
+The British high commission in Port Vila reopened in summer 2019 with a resident high commissioner.